`s

 ### Sections

-* Created using Blade templates located in `/resources/views/sections/`.
+* Created using PHP classes in `src/Sections/` with Blade views in `resources/views/sections/`.

 ---